Mickey Pimentel

-Mickey Pimentel (born March 29, 1985 in San Diego, California) is a former American football linebacker.
+Mickey Pimentel (born March 29, 1985) is an American former football linebacker.
 He was signed by the Carolina Panthers as an undrafted free agent in 2007.
 He played college football at California.

 Pimentel was also a member of the Kansas City Chiefs and Atlanta Falcons.

-Early years
+Early life

-Pimentel played for the jets and when he was a kid he played with his younger cousins Javier and Jonathan, at age 20 he started playing for the New York Jets.
+Pimentel attended Marian Catholic High School in San Diego, California and was a student and a letterman in football and basketball.
+In football, as a senior, he led his team to the League Championship and was named the South Bay League's Defensive Player of the Year.
+In basketball, as a senior, he was named the South Bay League Player of the Year.

 Professional career

 Carolina Panthers

 Pimentel signed a free agent contract with the National Football League Carolina Panthers in May, 2007.
 He was waived on September 1, 2007.

 Kansas City Chiefs

 Pimentel remained unsigned until December 12, when he was signed to the practice squad of the Kansas City Chiefs.
 He was waived by the team on May 7, 2008.

 Atlanta Falcons

 On August 6, 2008, Pimentel was signed by the Atlanta Falcons a day after linebacker Robert James was waived/injured.